AnanyaBal/2019_Indian_General_Elections_Sentiment_Analysis/README.md

 The city-wise positive sentiments for Shri Narendra Modi after Balakot Airstrike
 ![Positive sentiments for Shri Narendra Modi after Balakot Airstrike](https://github.com/Anniebbb/2019-General-Election-Sentiment-Analysis/blob/master/NMAfterBalakot.png)

+# Conclusions
-It can clearly be seen that the Narendra Modi's popularity rised by 10% on an average after the airstrike.
+It can clearly be seen that the Narendra Modi's popularity rised by 10% on an average after the airstrike and that he and his party, the BJP, were the forerunners in this elections.